Purging and Arranging Your Master Closet

 Next, let’s evaluate your closet for any DIY.
 Can you add extra shelving or attach hooks to the inside of the door?
 Is it possible to add a little more space by knocking out an adjacent wall?
 Again, this is dependent on your situation.

 And let’s talk about design.
 Want to give it some pop with wallpaper?
 Or perhaps you’d like to change the doors or even remove them.
 And how about lighting?
-For a walk-in closet, it is a must but it can also make a statement in a reach-in closet.
+For a walk-in closet, lighting is a must but it can also make a statement in a reach-in closet.

 But before you think about knocking out that back wall, read this article that goes over the disadvantages of walk-in closets.
 A reach-in closet may be exactly what you need.

 And lastly, if you plan on installing a closet system, take measurements of the space and start putting together a budget.
 Depending on the closet system you choose and the amount of space you have, this can get expensive.